HoussemDellai/aks-course/800_aks_kaito_llm_gpu/Readme.md

 # aks-nc24adsa100g-10854801-vmss000000   Ready    <none>   14m   v1.33.7
 ```

 The GPU nodes will need a label in order for a KAITO Workspace to select it.
-We'll use the label apps=phi-4 for this example.
-Label the nodes you want to use.
+We'll use the label `apps=phi-4` for this example.
+Terraform template already labeled the node.
+If you are using Azure CLI, you can label the nodes you want to use.

 ```sh
 kubectl label node aks-nc24adsa100g-10854801-vmss000000 apps=phi-4